 - Smartphones, tablets and/or digital cameras

 - Speakers (Bluetooth)

 - Procare Child Care Management Software

 Manage Your Child Care Center with Procare Solutions

-Procare lets you capture the magic that happens when kids grow and play with the materials you provided, and easily share it with parents using the built-in parent engagement app.
+Procare lets you capture the magic that happens when kids grow and play with the materials you provided, and easily share it with parents using the built-in family engagement app.
 And with features like contactless check-in and child care billing, it’s never been easier to make the most of your classroom technology.

 Curious how Procare can become one of your classroom essentials?

 Request a demo and talk with one of our friendly Procare experts to get a tailored child care solution for the unique needs of your business.